Infection Control Training: An Ongoing Necessity For Health Care Workers

 - Interactive resources

 - Training toolkits

-Two of ANA Project Firstline’s most popular trainings are “Injection Safety: A Focus on Infection Prevention.”
-It had 850 learners enrolled and distributed 550+ CNE hours within 30 days of launching.
-And “Multi-Dose Vial Infection Prevention Practices” had 660 enrollees and 375 CNE hours within 30 days of launching.
+ANA Project Firstline’s most popular training is “Injection Safety: A Focus on Infection Prevention" with 850 learners enrolled and 550+ CNE hours distributed within 30 days of launch.
+The second most popular training, “Multi-Dose Vial Infection Prevention Practices” has had 660 enrollees and 375 CNE hours distributed within 30 days of launch.